MaterializeInc/materialize/doc/user/content/sql/functions/timezone-and-at-time-zone.md

 ---
-title: "TIMEZONE and AT TIME ZONE Functions"
+title: "TIMEZONE and AT TIME ZONE functions"
 description: "Converts timestamp to a different time zone."
 menu:
   main: